Restart After a Drinking Slip With a Better Plan

 A drinking slip reset is a practical review after drinking breaks your plan, not a moral verdict.
 A slip can mean drinking after a dry streak, binge drinking once, or having three drinks when your written limit was one.

 It still deserves attention.
 The lime wedge sinking in club soda may look harmless, but if it came after a planned dry night, the pattern matters.
-In a large 2019 U.S. survey of people who had resolved a significant alcohol or drug problem, about 60% reported at least one relapse source.
+In a large 2019 U.S. survey of people who had resolved a significant alcohol or drug problem, about 60% reported at least one relapse the NIH.

 That number can reduce shame, but it should not make risky drinking feel casual.
 A reset means you pause early, name what happened, and change the next decision before old routines rebuild.